 Used properly, Instagram gives you an easy way to enhance your reach and expose your business to new people.

 Here’s a quick introduction to how you can use the photo-based social network to get in front of a new audience and nurture your following – one snap at a time.

 For the uninitiated, it’s a social network for sharing photos and 15-second videos.
 Visual content from users that you follow is displayed in a timeline-style format – and anything you publish is displayed to the people following you.
 The simplicity is part of the reason Instagram is surging in popularity.

-As of August 2015 there were 300 million active monthly users, with 75 million people opening the app on a daily basis.
+As of June 2018 there were over one billion active monthly users, with 500 million people opening the app on a daily basis.
 It’s estimated that 90 percent of the user base is below the age of 35, with the 16-24 age bracket making up 41 percent of the user base.

 It’s a whole new way to engage with a whole lot of people.

 Publishing content on Instagram gives your followers a visceral sense of kinship with your business.
 That helps to expand your reach, build loyalty, and inspire future sales.
 But what sort of photos should you share?